bhushanwho/bhushanwho.github.io/index.md

 ## hi, i'm bhushan.

-third year cs undergrad. systems, networks and ml. outside of that, i read and write (horribly) sometimes. pretty things are pretty; cool things are cool. math and computers are cool.
+third year cs undergrad. systems, networks and security. i read and write (horribly) sometimes. pretty things are pretty; cool things are cool. math and computers are cool.